0xKona/relational-databases-assignment/assignment/submission/README.md

 3. test_data.sql
 4. queries.sql
 5. marketplace_dump_<TIMESTAMP_OF_DUMP>.sql
-6. generate_test_data.py
+6. python_scripts_used
-   - Python script used to generate additional test data using the Faker library.
+   - Folder containing Python scripts used to generate additional test data and get and restore dumps within my dockerized environment.

 Environment Notes:
 ------------------
 - Developed using Docker with MySQL 9.2.
 - Scripts are fully compatible with MySQL Workbench or any standard MySQL 9.2 environment.
-- To restore the dump:
-    mysql -u root -p marketplace < marketplace_dump.sql from the directory of the dump file
+- To restore the dump using local mysql: mysql -u root -p marketplace < marketplace_dump.sql from the directory of the dump file

 Instructions: